Highest calorie foods in the world

 Caloric content: 530 calories per 100 grams

-Virtues: Stronger than green tea, chocolate is full of polyphenols that make it a powerful antioxidant.
+Benefits: Stronger than green tea, chocolate is full of polyphenols that make it a powerful antioxidant.
 It is good for the palate but also for the heart and morale.
 Attention: we are talking here about real dark chocolate and not white chocolate / praline or fancy enriched with broken biscuits or other caramels …

 The right dosage: Better not to get off the entire tablet.
 But it’s lucky: dark chocolate, unsweetened, is satiating.
 In general, a few squares are enough to feel comforted.